 Catherine B. W. Desmarais, CG

-Catherine B. W. Desmarais, CG, a full-time professional genealogist, author, and educator, Catherine is the owner of Stone House Historical Research.
+Catherine B. W. Desmarais, CG, is a full-time professional genealogist, author, and educator, and owner of Stone House Historical Research.
 Board-certified since 2011, she specializes in forensic research for probate, real estate, and military repatriation cases.
 She has a broad range of experience in the U.S. and internationally, with a particular focus on Vermont and Ireland.

 Catherine is the immediate past Vice-President of the Association of Professional Genealogists (APG) and has previously served on the board of the Council for the Advancement of Forensic Genealogy.
 She has a master’s degree in Education from the University of Vermont, and has taught at the Salt Lake Institute of Genealogy, the Genealogical Institute of Pittsburgh, and the Forensic Genealogy Institute.
 Her research and writing has been published in the National Genealogical Society Quarterly, Crossroads, and the Association of Professional Genealogists Quarterly.